-As of August 21, 2013, assuming a 100%, there were 25,581,139 shares of Common Stock issued and outstanding, which were held by 342 holders of record.
-There are no shares of Preferred Stock outstanding.
+As of September 26, 2013 there were 25,581,139 shares of common stock issued and outstanding, which were held by 342 holders of record.
+There are no shares of preferred stock outstanding.

-Assuming a 100% Share Exchange, of the 25,581,139 shares of Common Stock issued and outstanding, 25,181,139 of such shares are restricted shares under the Securities Act.
+Of the 25,581,139 shares of common stock issued and outstanding, 25,181,139 of such shares are restricted shares under the Securities Act.
 None of these restricted shares are eligible for resale absent registration or an exemption from registration under the Securities Act.
 As of the date hereof, until the provisions of Rule 144 are complied with, the exemption from registration provided by Rule 144 under the Securities Act is not available for these shares pursuant to Rule 144(i).